Nottingham-CTU/REDCap-UI-Tweaker/README.md

 Note that some of the options might not be displayed on a particular data entry form if they are not relevant.

-This setting does not change the *Save & Exit Form* option, but this can be moved or removed using the custom submit options (see below).

 ### Allow custom submit options
 Allow use of the **@SAVEOPTIONS** action tag to specify the options for submitting a data entry form.
 This is applied on a per-form basis by using the action tag on any of the fields on that form.